 - Stir in the tamarind extract through a strainer or squeeze using your hands and mix well.
 Stir in the remaining sambar powder and the pressure-cooked dal.

-- Mix everything thoroughly, taste and adjust the flavours. ou may add more sambar powder, tamarind water, or jaggery to balance.
+- Mix everything thoroughly, taste and adjust the flavours.
+You may add more sambar powder, tamarind water, or jaggery to balance.
 Let it simmer on low to medium flame until the sambar comes to a boil.
-Switch off and move on to preparing the tempering.
+Switch off and move on to preparing the tempering.1 teaspoon jaggery, Salt to taste

 Prepare the tempering (tadka)

 - Heat ghee or any coconut oil in a small tadka pan on a low flame.
-Add the mustard seeds and wait for them to splutter.
+Add the mustard seeds and wait for them to splutter.1 tablespoon ghee, ½ teaspoon mustard seeds

-- Next, add the curry leaves, methi seeds and hing and fry until the curry leaves are crisp.
+- Next, add the curry leaves, methi seeds and hing and fry until the curry leaves are crisp.2 sprig of curry leaves, ¼ teaspoon fenugreek seeds, a pinch of hing

 - Switch off and add the dried red chillies and fry in the residual heat until they turn crisp.
-Pour this immediately into the pot of sambar, stir and cover the pot.
+Pour this immediately into the pot of sambar, stir and cover the pot.2 dried red chillies

 Serve and store Sambar